Index

 Examples

-double a; // Declare variable "a" of type doublev
+// Declare variable "a" of type double

-a = 1.5387; // Assign "a" the value 1.5387
+// Assign to "a" the value 1.5387

-double b = -2.984; // Declare variable "b" and assign it the value -2.984
+// Declare variable "b" and assign it the value -2.984

-double c = a + b; // Declare variable "c" and assign it the sum of "a" and "b"
+// Declare variable "c" and assign it the sum of "a" and "b"

 Description Datatype for floating-point numbers, a number that has a decimal point.
 Floating-point numbers are often used to approximate analog and continuous values because they have greater resolution than integers.
 Floating-point numbers can be as large as 1.7976931348623157E+308.
 They are stored as 64 bits (8 bytes) of information.